-- 6. Place an o-ring in the cell and another on the outlet cell cap (They are the same sized o-ring).
-To facilitate removing the cell cap at the end of the test, lightly apply a coat of stopcock grease (#153-55) to the cell cap o-ring. - 7.
+- 7. Place an o-ring in the cell and another on the outlet cell cap (they are the same sized o-ring).
+To facilitate removing the cell cap at the end of the test, lightly apply a coat of stopcock grease (#153-55) to the cell cap o-ring. - 8.
 Inspect the cap locking screws.
-If the cap locking screws are no longer pointed, there is a possibility of stress failure and the screw(s) should be replaced. - 8.
-Inspect the cap locking screw seats in the cell cap (indents in the cell cap).
-If the cap locking screw seats are no longer round, there is a possibility of stress failure and the cap should be replaced. - 9.
-Place a circle of filter paper on top of the cell o-ring and gently push the paper downward so it contacts the o-ring without the paper binding or pinching.
+If the cap locking screw are no longer sharply pointed, there is a possibility of stress-failure and the screw(s) should be replaced. - 9.
+Inspect the cap locking screw seats in the cell cap (indentures in the cell cap).
+If the cap locking screw seats are no longer round, there is a possibility of stress failure and the cap should be replaced. - 10.
+Place a pre-soaked ceramic disk filter on top of the cell o-ring and gently push it downward so it contacts the o-ring.
+If you need to test with filter paper, refer to page 34 for instructions on using the spacer.

-10. Make sure the arrow on the cell cap lines up with the arrow on the cell body and slowly push the cell cap into the cell.
+11. Make sure the arrow on the cell cap lines up with the arrow on the cell body and slowly push the cell cap into the cell.
 Ensure that the o-ring does not slip out of the o-ring groove during insertion of the cell cap.
-Not attaching or tightening the valve stem on the cap makes this operation easier.
+Not attaching or tightening the valve stem makes this operation easier.